lcavadas/integration-tests/README.md

 ### Setup

 #### 1 - Install the node dependencies
-`npm install`
+Make sure you have yarn installed on the node version you're running.
+You can install it by running `npm install -g yarn`

+Then install the dependencies by exevuting
+`yarn`

 #### 2 - Launch the selenium server
 `java -jar selenium-server-standalone-3.11.0.jar`
+or
+`yarn start_selenium` to start the selenium server and `yarn stop_selenium` to stop it.

 ### Local execution

-`node_modules/gulp/bin/gulp.js functional`
+`yarn staging` will run the tests against the staging environment.

 ### Running on browserstack

 This example will run on latest Edge browser on a windows 10 machine:

-`node_modules/gulp/bin/gulp.js functional --browserstack.user=XXXXXXXX --browserstack.key=XXXXXXXX --os=Windows --os_version 10 --browser=Edge --browser_version=latest --browserstack.local=false --browserstack.selenium_version=3.5.2 --server=http://hub-cloud.browserstack.com/wd/hub`

-This example will run on a real iPhone12 Pro with iOS 14

-`node_modules/gulp/bin/gulp.js functional --browserstack.user=XXXXXXXX --browserstack.key=XXXXXXXX  --os_version 14 --device="iPhone 12 Pro" --real_mobile=true --browserstack.local=false --resolution= --browserstack.selenium_version=3.5.2 --server=http://hub-cloud.browserstack.com/wd/hub`
+`yarn browserstack_staging_win10_edge`

 ### More

-To get a full list of options run:
+To get a full list of options for browserstack consult the capabilities page [here](https://www.browserstack.com/automate/capabilities)

-`node_modules/gulp/bin/gulp.js functional --options`